Israel

 October 7, 2023, will be remembered as the worst attack on the Jewish people since the Holocaust.
 On a quiet Shabbat morning that coincided with Simchat Torah, Hamas terrorists infiltrated 22 communities and a music festival, murdering 1,200, injuring thousands, and abducting some 240 people to Gaza, including babies, the elderly, and entire families.

-To date, UJA has allocated nearly $134 million to provide essential support to the people of Israel.
+To date, UJA has allocated more than $146 million to provide essential support to the people of Israel.

 Hospitals and Emergency Preparedness